 In order to qualify for a Forest Ranger 1 position, the candidate must either possess a bachelor's or higher level degree including or supplemented by 30 semester credit hours in environmental/life science*;

 An associate's or higher level degree in forestry, forest technology, forest management, natural resources management, forest recreation, forest engineering, or environmental engineering;

 An associate's or higher level degree including or supplemented by 18 semester credit hours in environmental/life science*;

 and one of the following:

 * For the purpose of this examination, environmental/life science includes: forestry, forest management, forest recreation, forest resources technology, forest fire management, forest engineering, environmental engineering, environmental education, fish or wildlife biology, fish or wildlife management, and environmental science.
-It does not include physics, geology, chemistry, engineering except as noted, mathematics, human/medical biology, medical biology, social sciences, environmental studies, archeology, astronomy, or space science.
+It does not include physics, geology, chemistry, engineering (except as noted), mathematics, human/medical biology, medical biology, social sciences, environmental studies, archeology, astronomy, or space science.